By @Good2GoRocknRoll — the amplifier behind the music, exploring rock’s legacy one riff at a time.

 The History of the Song: From Jazz Improvisation to the Great American Songbook

-Tin Pan Alley and the Death of the Old Song
+Tin Pan Alley and the Commercial Song

 Why English Songs Flow